 Sprint Nextel completed a transaction in which it transferred mobile broadband licenses and business operations to Clearwire Corp. and obtained a majority equity ownership interest in Clearwire, with major cable operators, Google Inc., Intel Corporation, Cisco Systems, Inc. and other investors contributing investment capital and obtaining equity in Clearwire.
-This transaction was entered with an expectation that Clearwire will expand its broadband networks in large metropolitan areas across the United States and that Sprint Nextel will offer high-speed broadband services ("4G") in conjunction with Clearwire.
+This transaction was entered with an expectation that Clearwire would expand its broadband networks in large metropolitan areas across the United States and that Sprint Nextel would offer high-speed broadband services ("4G Wimax") in conjunction with Clearwire.
+Sprint Nextel has announced that it intends to acquire the portion of Clearwire that it does not presently own.

 Sprint Nextel's arrangements with Clearwire and the risks associated with the Clearwire venture might adversely affect our business.
+Since entering into the Clearwire arrangement, Sprint Nextel has decided to upgrade its entire network incorporating 4G LTE technology.
 At this point, other wireless providers are ahead of Sprint Nextel in deploying their 4G networks.
-The introduction of 4G services in our service area by other operators, independent of arrangements with us or before we are able to deploy our own 4G network, might adversely affect our PCS business.
+The introduction of 4G services in our service area by other operators, independent of arrangements with us or before we are able to complete the deployment of our own 4G network, might adversely affect our PCS business.